Go to top of page

 About EdChat

-EdChat is a generative AI chatbot that's custom-built for teaching and learning.
-The department has been developing EdChat in partnership with Microsoft using the same model as ChatGPT.
+EdChat is a generative AI chatbot that's custom-built for learning and teaching.
+The department has developed EdChat in partnership with Microsoft using the same model as ChatGPT.

 How EdChat works